replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on March 6, 2024

 ### New Features {#new-features-v2024-03-06-3}
-* Adds node autoscaling to EKS, GKE and AKS.
+* Adds node autoscaling for EKS, GKE and AKS clusters created with the compatibility matrix.

 ## v2024.02.29-3